 A new way to transfer knowledge

-Among the predictions by leading Open University academics in the fields of science, technology, engineering and mathematics, are that in just 25 years students will be able to transfer knowledge from one brain to another.
+Among the predictions by leading OU academics in the fields of science, technology, engineering and mathematics, are that in just 25 years students will be able to transfer knowledge from one brain to another.
 “Within 50 years, it is possible that highly complex and abstract concepts are transmissible via brain-to-brain learning,” says John Domingue, Director of the Knowledge Media Institute at The Open University.
 This could mean that the ability to understand a new language or play a musical instrument could be easily passed by person to person.